Become a life-changer

 - A parent, or someone who has a strong interest in helping children and young people

-Flexible in age, as long as you have the health, energy, and enthusiasm to foster.
+We are not too worried about your age, as long as you have the health, energy, and enthusiasm to foster.

 Relatives are the preferred resource for children who are unable to live at home with their natural parents or families.
 Kinship carers are therefore a child’s relative or someone from their close community who take on the carer role.
 Kinship care enables the child to remain with their extended family or community, maintaining the child’s connection with their family and strengthening those bonds.